wpinrui/The-Collector/README.md

 4. Double-click the file to start the game.
 5. The save file will load automatically.
 If this is your first time playing, you will be starting a new game.

+## Acknowledgements
+Portions of the codebase have been reused from the following sources:

+Reused from [Datsabk](https://mkyong.com/java/how-to-read-and-write-java-object-to-a-file/) with minor modifications
+1. Storage::readSave()
+2. Storage::writeSave()